Best Joy Division Songs

 One of the greatest songs ever written.
 Achingly beautiful, yet driving and decadent.

-Love that song, it reminds me of stuff.
-Now the stuff are dead and gone but music remains beautiful
+Love that song.
+It reminds me of stuff.
+Now the stuff is dead and gone, but the music remains beautiful.

-Probably They're Most Emotional Song.
-I've never heard of another song with so much raw emotion in it, from the bass traslation to the guitar heaviness to Ian's Vocals (which I think demostrate the true essence of his talent as a singer) and the amazing lyrics... in other words this song has everything for me.
+Probably their most emotional song.
+I've never heard another song with so much raw emotion in it, from the bass transitions to the guitar heaviness to Ian's vocals (which I think demonstrate the true essence of his talent as a singer) and the amazing lyrics.
+In other words, this song has everything for me.

-The most perfect of Joy Division's songs; the lyrics (of which there are suprisingly few) co-exist in brilliant and haunting harmony with the score.
+The most perfect of Joy Division's songs.
+The lyrics (of which there are surprisingly few) co-exist in brilliant and haunting harmony with the score.

 That opening bass line is legitimately chilling.
 And the emotive tear of Curtis' vocals as the track plateaus.
 Pretty much a perfect song.